beatbeast007/Permutex/README.md

 ## Usage

-Run the tool as a module from the root directory:
+Run the tool as a module from the root directory (Permutex/):

 ```bash
 python -m permutex.cli